 The figs are roasted with just a little honey and some balsamic vinegar, this gives them a soft sweet and sour flavour.

 Prosciutto ham is perfect for this and it is wafer-thin so it will not dominate the roasted figs in this dish.

-The hazelnuts in this fig salad recipe provide an earthiness which is mirrored by the Gorgonzola cheese.
+The hazelnuts in this recipe provide an earthiness which is mirrored by the Gorgonzola cheese.

-I use young buttery Gorgonzola for this but feel free to go with the really punchy aged Gorgonzola if that is your thing!
+I use young buttery Gorgonzola for this but feel free to go with the really punchy aged cheese if that is your thing!